 4. Dutch people drink a lot of (draft) beer

-Dutch people drink a lot beer but if we look at the statistics, The Netherlands don’t even make it into the top 10!
-In The Netherlands a person drinks on average 74 litres of beer a year.
-You’ll find the worlds biggest beer drinkers in Czech Republic (132 litres pp), Germany (107), Austria (106) and Ireland (104).
+Dutch people drink a lot of beer but if we look at the statistics, The Netherlands doesn’t even make it into the top 10!
+In The Netherlands, a person drinks on average 74 liters of beer a year.
+You’ll find the world’s biggest beer drinkers in the Czech Republic (132 liters pp), Germany (107), Austria (106) and Ireland (104).